WICG/webmonetization/docs/exclusive-content.md

 ---
 id: exclusive-content
 title: Exclusive Content
-sidebar_label: Exclusive Content
+sidebar_label: Exclusive content
 ---

 One of the perks of Web Monetization is that its JavaScript API can be used to make your page respond to Web Monetization.
-You can reward the people who support your site by giving Web-monetized viewers exclusive content.
+You can reward the people who support your site by giving web monetized viewers exclusive content.

-## A Basic Example
+## A basic example

 Web Monetization makes providing exclusive content easy!
-This is a very simple example of showing exclusive content only to Web-monetized visitors:
+This is a very simple example of showing exclusive content only to web monetized visitors:

 > **Careful!** These examples hide content on the client side.
 A clever user
-> could pretend to be Web-monetized by using the developer console.
+> could pretend to be web monetized by using the developer console.
 Examples on
 > how to verify Web Monetization from the server side will come soon.

 ### Code